Patizy-tel/urlshortener/Task2SystemScability.md

 2:Caching:

-        introduce caching mechanism using redis or memchached to cache frequently access data , this will reduce the load on the database and improve  response time
+        introduce caching mechanism using redis  to cache frequently access data , this will reduce the load on the database and improve  response time